Serving families since the early 1980s, St. Jacobs Midwives is one of the longest-established practices in Ontario.

 After almost ten months of waiting, the announcement was finally made: St. Jacobs Family Birthing Home was selected as one of three pilot free-standing birthing centres to receive funding from the province.

 Plans immediately got underway, including purchasing the land (location of our current site), hiring an architect to draft the plans, and hiring an executive director.
 It was a devastating blow one year later when the government changed and cancelled funding for free-standing birthing centres in the province.

 The St. Jacobs Family Birthing Home Inc.

 After having worked tirelessly for over 20 years, the St. Jacobs Family Birthing Centre Board finally dissolved.
-Their work was not in vain; midwifery had become legislated as a Regulated Health Profession, women had access to free midwifery care with the option of delivering with a midwife at home or in hospital, and the profession with thriving.
+Their work was not in vain; midwifery had become legislated as a Regulated Health Profession, people had access to free midwifery care with the option of delivering with a midwife at home or in hospital, and the profession was thriving.